Instructor: David Deane

 What this means, in practice, is that we will be reading relatively short pieces designed less to disseminate information than to provoke thinking.

 This approach has positives and negatives.
-The negatives are that students might wonder at times "Am I getting it?" or feel that sense of dis-ease that accompanies not having mastery over a topic.
+The negatives are that you might wonder at times "Am I getting it?" or feel that sense of dis-ease that accompanies not having mastery over a topic.
 We won't leave this course, thinking - "yes, I am now an expert on all facets of anarchism".